 The Thunder Bay and Area Food Strategy is leading a community consultation process on backyard chicken policies to inform land use planning in Thunder Bay.
 Over the years there has been a significant amount of public interest in having this issue looked at.
 For this reason, the Food Strategy document and the Food Strategy's 2015 Implementation Plan both state that the Food Strategy will work towards developing policy that is supportive of urban agriculture practices, including backyard chickens.

 So far a research project has been carried out that looks at current bylaws from other jurisdictions in Ontario and other major North American cities that have legalized chickens.
-A working group has started to meet to look at ways of advancing this issue locally.
+A working group met to look at ways of advancing the issue locally.

 You can learn more by visiting our page on backyard chickens including facts, a gallery of chicken coops, and online survey for public input.